Fiber products under toric flops and flips: Introduction

 In birational geometry, the minimal model program plays an important role, in which the key ingredients consist of flops and flips, so it is a good choice to study toric fiber products under flops and flips.
 Actually the study of toric fiber products is related to the study of graph closures.

-In this paper, we study the fundamental problem : {\it what is the difference between the graph closure and the fiber product under toric flops and flips.} Notice that we use the definition of toric varieties by constructing them from a finite subset $\sA$ of the lattice $M$ of characters of the torus (see Section \ref{afftoric_subsec}) and thus the toric varieties may be {\it not normal}.
-But if we regard $\sA$ as a generating set in $M$ and set $\sigma = \Cone (\sA)^\vee \subseteq N_\bR$ where $N$ is the dual lattice of $M$, by \cite{CLS}, $\sigma$ is a strongly convex rational polyhedral cone and then $\Spec (\bC [\sfS_\sigma])$ is the normalization of our original toric variety constructed form $\sA$.
+In this paper, we study the fundamental problem : {\it what is the difference between the graph closure and the fiber product under toric flops and flips.} \footnote{For our terminology of toric flops and flips, see Remark \ref{rmk_toricflip}.} Notice that we use the definition of toric varieties by constructing them from a finite subset $\sA$ of the lattice $M$ of characters of the torus (see Section \ref{afftoric_subsec}) and thus the toric varieties may be {\it not normal}.
+But if we regard $\sA$ as a generating set in $M$ and set $\sigma = \Cone (\sA)^\vee \subseteq N_\bR$ where $N$ is the dual lattice of $M$, by \cite{CLS}, $\sigma$ is a strongly convex rational polyhedral cone and then $\Spec (\bC [\sfS_\sigma])$ is the normalization of our original toric variety constructed from $\sA$.

 Since a subscheme of a toric variety may not be a toric variety, the first thing we have to do is to study the toric structure of graph closures and fiber products under toric flops and flips.
 For the toric structure of graph closures, we can consider a more general birational map from two refinements of a fan.
 Indeed, given a fan $\Sigma_0$ in $N_\bR$, a fan $\Sigma$ refining $\Sigma_0$ will yield a toric morphism $X_{\Sigma} \to X_{\Sigma_0}$.
 In Theorem\autoref{gfbir_prop}, let $\Sigma$ and $\Sigma'$ be two refinements of a fan $\Sigma_0$ and let $f \colon X_{\Sigma} \dashrightarrow X_{\Sigma'}$ be the birational map induced by $X_{\Sigma} \rightarrow X_{\Sigma_0} \leftarrow X_{\Sigma'}$.
 Then {\it the graph closure $\Graphc$ is a toric variety}.
 Moreover, if we define the coarsest common refinement of $\Sigma$ and $\Sigma'$ over $\Sigma_0$ by